Menzies - TasNetworks Mental Health and Wellbeing PhD Scholarship

 University of Tasmania - James Pay Research

-We're pleased to support of the research of PhD candidate James Pay, who is looking into the behavioural ecology of the endangered Tasmanian Wedge-tailed Eagle, which will include monitoring eagle movements using GPS transmitters.
+We're pleased to support the research of PhD candidate James Pay, who is looking into the behavioural ecology of the endangered Tasmanian Wedge-tailed Eagle, which will include monitoring eagle movements using GPS transmitters.

 The Tasmanian Wedge-tailed Eagle (Aquila audax fleayi) is listed as endangered at both a state and federal level, with conservation concerns including high incidence of unnatural mortality in sub-adult birds.
 Despite their endangered status, there is very little known about the behavioural ecology of the species, other than that they are extremely sensitive to disturbance during the breeding season.